finanalyst/collection/README.md

 When **full-render** is True, the output directory is emptied of content, forcing all files to be rendered.

 **full-render** may be combined with **no-refresh**, for example when templates or plugins are changed and the aim is to see what effect they have on exactly the same sources.
-In such a case, the cache will not be changed, but the cache object will not contain any files generated by **setup** plugins.
+In such a case, the cache will not be changed, but the cache object will not contain any files generated by **setup** plugin callables.

 ## Render Milestone
 (Skipped if the `:without-processing` flag is True)